JohanVanslembrouck/corolib/README.md

     C:\local\libevent\build\bin\Release

-After installing libevent, set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the libevent eaamples in examples/libevent.
+After installing libevent, set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the libevent examples in examples/libevent.

 #### curl